arnold-c/PhD-Dissertation/chapter_3/lca_manuscript.typ

 However, these limitations are not inherent to the modeling approach laid out, and efforts to minimize them would likely result in stronger associations and conclusions due to larger differences in the latent behavioral classes and resulting group infection rates.

 It is well known that classification methods, like LCA, can lead to the "naming fallacy" @wellerLatentClassAnalysis2020, whereby groups are assigned and then specific causal meaning is given to each cluster, affecting subsequent analyses and interpretation of results.
-In this paper, this effect is reduced by virtue of the analysis plan being pre-determined, and the relationship with the outcome showing a positive association with the classes in the mechanistically plausible direction (i.e., increasing adherence to PHMs results in reduced infection rates).
+In this chapter, this effect is reduced by virtue of the analysis plan being pre-determined, and the relationship with the outcome showing a positive association with the classes in the mechanistically plausible direction (i.e., increasing adherence to PHMs results in reduced infection rates).
 Our decision to conduct the simulation analysis with the three-class model was, in part, to avoid the potential bias that would arise from naming or assigning an order to the two intermediate risk groups.

 Despite these limitations, this work presents a novel application of a multidisciplinary technique, outlining how alternate data sources can guide future model parameterization and be incorporated into traditional epidemiological analysis, particularly within demographically homogeneous populations where there is expected or observed heterogeneity in transmission dynamics.